Table of contents

 Like the MatriClan test kit, results from the PatriClan test are the same for any member within the paternal lineage.
-Women can also determine also their paternal lineage.
-This happens by having a male relative from their father’s side take the PatriClan test.
+Women can also determine their paternal lineage by having a male relative from their father’s side take the PatriClan test.

 Other African Ancestry Products

 Other products include bundled genetic testing packages.
-One of these is the Family Celebration Package (contains both the MatriClan and PatriClan tests for $729).
+One of these is the Family Celebration Package (which contains both the MatriClan and PatriClan tests for $729).
 You can also purchase other gifts and apparel such as T-shirts and journals.

+However, the Terms of Service stipulate that, in the lab, personnel data is only identifiable by a barcode.
 The company does not biobank genetic material from consumers.
-The database that is used to analyze individuals’ results is not built using customer samples but in collaboration with research projects.
+The database used to analyze individuals’ results is not built using customer samples but in collaboration with research projects.

 Inconclusive results may occur where the country of origin/ethnic tribe cannot be determined.
-Inconclusive results that denote an African ancestry will be kept for up to a year for additional testing.
+Inconclusive results will be kept for up to a year for additional testing.
 However, this is optional, and the samples can be destroyed upon request.

-The company will keep information from the individual’s order form, such as contact information and financial information.
+The company will keep information from the individual’s order form, such as contact and financial information.

 They will not share customer information unless required by law for a judicial proceeding.
 The terms and conditions can be found on their website.